 2. Materials: What type of material is needed for your prints and will the prints be monochrome or color?

 The material of what your printing is one of the most important aspects you need to look at when making your decision.
 The materials for dental and medical applications are going to be much different than materials for rapid prototyping.
 And both of those will be different from aerospace or food.

 Most 3D printers print using a process called Fused Deposition Modeling (FDM).
 FDM consists of a single filament head of plastic or metal wire.
 Each print is one specific color, the color of the print is the color of the material used.

 There are also 3D printers with multiple heads that can print different colors to different areas of a printed object.
 We offer an exclusive line of 3D printers depending on the specific materials and colors you are wanting to use.
-Reference our 3D Products page to help you narrow down the 3D printer options.

 Even though the technology of 3D printing has been relatively the same for such a long time, new advancements are certainly coming to light.
 It’s becoming more common for 3D printers to have the capability to print in multiple colors and shades.

 3. Size and Dimensions: What are the dimensions of your object and can the object be printed into different parts?

 You’ll have to do your research on the product size each 3D printer is able to print, depending on the dimensions and assembly of the parts you plan to create.
 3D printers can potentially be a very large piece of equipment taking up space in your office.

 If you have designs that can be printed into pieces and then can later be assembled, you would probably be safe with a smaller 3D printer.
 That way, your printer won’t be taking up as much floor or counter space.